Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-07-dash-deployment-AWS-elastic-beanstalk.md

 pip install virtualenv
 pip install awsebcli
 ```
+awsebcli isn't necessary, but it's nice to have if you choose to deploy from command line instead of through the AWS console instead/in the future.
 I'd recommend making and navigating to a new directory, but it's not strictly necessary:
 ```bash
 mkdir eb-flask # or whatever you'd rather call the directory